-Antibiotic Resistance – The Real Threat for Next Generation
+Antibiotic Resistance – The Lethal Threat for Next Generation

 Do you know what could be the effect of taking antibiotics for a long time?

-However, if you never heard the term antibiotic resistance or have less knowledge about the drug resistance fact, pay your full attention and carefully read this post to understand what antibiotic resistance is and the possible threat of antibiotic resistance.
+However, if you are not aware or never heard about the drug resistance fact, pay your full attention to carefully read this post to understand what antibiotic resistance is and the possible threats of antibiotic resistance.

 What are Antibiotics?

-Antibiotics are potential drugs that are frequently prescribed by physicians to kill or stop the growth of bacteria or microorganisms.
-It is usually prescribed, if your immune system is exposed to harmful microorganisms.
+Antibiotics are potential drugs that are often prescribed by physicians to kill or stop the growth of bacteria.
+These lifesaving drugs are essentially used to support your body's natural defenses, when your immune system is exposed to a bacterial infectious disease.

 What is Antibiotic Resistance?